dk107dk/cdocs/README.md

 ```

 ### TODO:
-- indicate a transformer for default and #name docs.
-E.g. to transform xml > md, md > html, etc.
+- Configure a transformer for default and #name docs.
+(And concat and compose?)
+E.g. to automatically transform xml > md, md > html, etc.
-- think about if concat and compose docs should be transformed before being included in the other type. e.g. if /x/y/z/concat.txt included /x/compose.html then compose.html would be rendered before being concatenated.
+- Think about if concat and compose docs should be transformed before being included in the other type. e.g. if /x/y/z/concat.txt included /x/compose.html then compose.html would be rendered before being concatenated.